Trying out more sustainability

 Photo Florian Holzherr

 In 2012, the leitmotif of the German Pavilion at the Architecture Biennale in Venice was "Reduce, Reuse, Recycle".
 This heralded a new era.
-As architects, it is our task to promote the circular economy, even if this initially means more work: more information about the right materials and suitable structures, more about the location and its traditions, more about the people for whom we are building.
-This is the building revolution: Circular economy/C2C (cradle to cradle) in the service of people.
+As architects, it is our task to promote the circular economy, even if this initially means more work: more information about the right materials and suitable structures, more about the location and its traditions, more about the people for whom we build.
+This is the building revolution: circular economy/C2C (cradle to cradle) in the service of people.
 After all, sustainability is only as good as the people, the structures and the materials we use.